 When & Where?

 The GBA usually meets on the 3rd Wednesday of each month, from September to June (on hiatus for July and August).
-Meetings are held at 5:00pm at local establishments, and are usually catered by the meeting host, a local restaurant or a professional caterer.
-The agenda at the meetings can vary, but can always be counted on to provide an informative program.
+Meetings are held at 5:00pm at local establishments and are usually catered by the meeting host, a local restaurant, or a professional caterer.
+The agenda can vary, but can always be counted on to provide an informative program.
 Meeting dates and times are on the GBA Calendar.

-The Executive Committee of the GBA is made up of five officers: President, Treasurer, Membership, Social Media and Events.
+The Executive Committee of the GBA is made up of five officers: President, Treasurer, Membership, Social Media, and Events.
 The Board of Directors is made up of the Executive Committee, and up to seven other GBA members.
 The Executive Committee and the Board of Directors serve a one-year term.
-The administrative year begins on September 1st, and ends on August 31st.
+The administrative year begins on January 1st, and ends on December 31st.

 The GBA has two Sub-Committees: